WorldHealthOrganization/smart-ig-starter-kit/input/pagecontent/l3_logicalmodels.md

 Logical models represent the data structures in the Digital Dictionary.
 This is a computable representation that is independent of any physical limitation like which FHIR Release or profile version is used.
-The use of FHIR loogical models allows metadata to be structured, computable, and interoperable, for the purposes of governance and checking.
+The use of FHIR logical models allows metadata to be structured, computable, and interoperable, for the purposes of governance and checking.

 Creating a FHIR logical model entails capturing the elements in the Data Dictionary, with their description, terminology and cardinality constraints.

 Logical models relate to other models in 3 aspects:
 * Logical models can extend or constrain "parent" models - for example a Patient extending a Person
-* Logical models can "contain" other models as a data type - for example patient and practitioner containing "name" ddata structure
+* Logical models can "contain" other models as a data type - for example patient and practitioner containing "name" data structure
 * Logical models can refer to other models - for example a request referencing a product